openvinotoolkit/openvino/tools/benchmark_tool/README.md

   -latency_percentile LATENCY_PERCENTILE, --latency_percentile LATENCY_PERCENTILE
                         Optional.
 Defines the percentile to be reported in latency metric.
 The valid range is [1, 100].
 The default value is 50 (median).

+  -inference_only [INFERENCE_ONLY], --inference_only [INFERENCE_ONLY]
+                        Optional.
+If true inputs filling only once before measurements (default for static models), else inputs filling is included into loop measurement (default for dynamic models)

+  -exec_graph_path EXEC_GRAPH_PATH, --exec_graph_path EXEC_GRAPH_PATH
+                        Optional.
+Path to a file where to store executable graph information serialized.

+Preprocessing options:
   -ip {u8,U8,f16,FP16,f32,FP32}, --input_precision {u8,U8,f16,FP16,f32,FP32}
                         Optional.
 Specifies precision for all input layers of the model.